vanhoesenj/CartoDB-SQL/README.md

 # **Resources For Using PostGIS & SQL in CartoDB**

-The purpose of this resource is provide a summary of resources that explore the power of using SQL queries within CartoDB.
-The CartoDB platform is often seen as an easy entry option for creating interactive and visually compelling web-based maps.
+My hope with this page is to provide a summary of resources that explore the power of using SQL queries within CartoDB (and remember to update it...).
+The CartoDB platform is often seen as an easy-to-learn entry option for creating interactive and visually compelling web-based maps.
 While true, the real power of CartoDB (IMO) lies in providing cloud-based access to PostgreSQL+PostGIS; the underlying spatially-enabled database.
-My assumption is that if you're reading this you probably have *some* understand of the SQL language and/or PostGIS but just want to explore how to utilize it within a browser or using JavaScript.
+My assumption is that if you are reading this you probably have *some* understand of the SQL language and/or PostGIS but just want to explore how to utilize it within a browser or using CartoDB's API.
+To be clear I'm not a SQL or JavaScript 'expert' - just a passionate convert trying to keep my head above the frequently crashing waves of neogeospatial goodness.

 # **Getting Started With PostGIS**